Tezcatlipoca (DC Comics)

-Tezcatlipoca I
+Tezcatlipoca (deity)

 Fictional character biography

 The Aztec god Tezcatlipoca was able to reenter the human world when he found a human host.
 He became a consort of Circe, aiding and ultimately betraying her as she battled the pre-Crisis Wonder Woman.

 Tezcatlipoca, trickster god, was manipulating the U.S. government and its intervention in the affairs of the fictional Central American county Tropidor.
 Lt.
 Keith Griggs of Air Force intelligence was sent to investigate possible illegal arms sales from U.S. intelligence officers to Tropidor militants when he crash landed in Circe's hidden jungle lair.
 Wonder Woman's alter ego, Lt.
 Diana Prince, was sent to investigate, and waged battle with Circe to free Griggs and the other men enslaved in animal form.

 When Circe called upon her unseen lover for aid, a powerful bolt of lightning came down from the sky.
 Wonder Woman used both her bracelets to deflect the lightning, but they were fused together.
 As she had just had her bracelets bound by a man, she was rendered powerless until she persuaded Griggs, trapped in the form of a ram/man hybrid, to charge her and use the force of his collision to break the bracelets apart.
 Wonder Woman deflected more lightning bolts, unwittingly sending the fiery bolts to burn down Circe's patch of immortality-granting herbs.
 Tezcatlipoca then imprisoned Circe in his obsidian mirror, turned Wonder Woman into a powerless Diana Prince, and revealed himself.

 In the ensuing adventure, Wonder Woman discovered a hitherto lost tribe of Amazons under Tezcatlipoca's spell and freed them by releasing an eagle, the symbol of Amazon strength, from a mystical cage.
 Taunted by the trickster god in a hall of mirrors with various versions of herself, Wonder Woman reclaimed her confidence, smashed his mirror, and reemerged with her powers reclaimed.
 She sent Tezcatlipoca away by smashing a figurine of the god fused with a man, thus freeing his human host and banishing him to his godly realm, though not before he reminded her that he had already sown the seeds of madness in Tropidor.

 When Lt.
 Griggs and fellow officer Lt.
 Lauren Haley were sent again to Tropidor a year later, Wonder Woman followed them and rescued them from Tezcatlipoca's clutches, after triumphantly breaking a time loop in which the mad god repeatedly slew Griggs.

 Tezcatlipoca does not appear in post-Crisis continuity, but is alluded to as the threat that the Q Society raised Aztek to stop.

 Powers and abilities

-Tezcatlipoca I wielded an array of godlike powers to warp time and reality to his whims.
+Tezcatlipoca wields an array of godlike powers to warp time and reality to his whims.